Skip to main content

 UR Medicine's Expanded School Mental Health Initiatives (ESMH) is a framework in which community behavioral health providers support school efforts in promoting children's behavioral health through training, consultation, and direct clinical care.
 ESMH utilizes community behavioral health providers as partners with schools and families to augment existing school supports, to build school capacity to support children's behavioral health needs, and to provide a more comprehensive array of care within the school setting.
 Interns who participate in the ESMH rotation will collaborate on the development and delivery of universal behavioral health training for educators that support all students, selective consultation and technical assistance for staff who support students with more complex behavioral health concerns, and indicated intervention services such as clinical assessment and treatment.
 This rotation will include providing therapy to students in the school setting, consulting with teachers, and collaborating around program development.
 One of our recent interns collaborated with Dr. Heatly on creating a program to support educator resilience following COVID-19 with Restorative-Justice Oriented Community-Building Circles, and was able to submit a poster to the National Center for School Mental Health related to this work.

 The Intern on the Pediatric GI elective will obtain supervised experience providing evidenced-based clinical care to children and adolescents who present with disorders of the gut-brain interaction (irritable bowel syndrome, inflammatory bowel disease, functional abdominal pain, rumination syndrome, cyclic vomiting syndrome and functional constipation/encopresis).
-A portion of the intern's outpatient caseload at East River Road will include patients with these types of presenting concerns, and Dr. Jennifer West will supervise the experience.
-The intern on this elective will also shadow providers from Golisano Children's Hospital Pediatric Gastroenterology Clinic and the Feeding Disorders Clinic.
-The intern can also participate in the monthly Rome Foundation pediatric GI case consultation meeting.
+A portion of the intern's outpatient caseload at East River Road will include patients with these types of presenting concerns, and the intern on this elective will also co-lead at least one round of Caregiver-Child Encopresis Group with Dr. Stenz.
+The intern on this elective will also shadow providers from Golisano Children's Hospital Pediatric Gastroenterology Clinic and can also schedule shadowing opportunities in other related pediatric settings (e.g., C-L, feeding clinic).
+The intern can also participate in the monthly Rome Foundation pediatric GI case consultation meeting and medical comorbidity treatment teams at PBHW.
 This elective experience will be a 6-month or 12-month experience depending on interest.

 • Social Network-based Suicide Prevention Program (Supervisors: Peter Wyman, Ph.D. and Ian Cero, Ph.D.)